Airdevelopments/WebUntisAPI-Java/README.md

 <b>WebUntisConnectionInvalidIDException</b>: Thrown when a result-id does not match up with a request-id (should never happen)

 <b>WebUntisConnectionResultException</b>: Thrown when theres a problem with correctly parsing the result with the JSON library.
-This might be the case when Untis changes its' something in their WebAPI
+This might be the case when Untis changed something in their WebAPI

 4. Implementing own methods

-You might be interested to implement certain methods yourself, because the results differ to my implementation or I did not even implement that method.
-For that you need to extend the WebUntisConnection class:
+You might be interested to implement certain methods yourself, because the results differ to my implementation or I did not even implement that method yet.
+For that you need to extend the <i>WebUntisConnection</i> class:

 <code>